 Plan your party grocery shopping trip several days before the big event.
 This early shopping trip ensures you’ll pick up all of the items you need.
 After you finalize your party menu, write a list of every ingredient you need.
 Check your cupboards to verify you have the staples on hand that go into your recipes.
-If you assume you have plenty of flour only find out it’s almost gone, you’ll have to make a last-minute trip to the store on party day.
-It’s always best to check on those staples beforehand to make sure you don’t need a refill.
+If you assume you have plenty of flour only to find out it’s almost gone, you’ll have to make a last-minute trip to the store on party day.
+It’s always best to ensure you have everything you need in the proper amounts beforehand.

 Organize Your Ingredients